rabbitmq/rabbitmq-website/site/which-erlang.md

   </tr>
 </table>

-As a rule of thumb, most recent patch versions of each supported Erlang/OTP series is recommended.
+As a rule of thumb, most recent minor & patch versions of each supported Erlang/OTP series is recommended.

 ## <a id="erlang-repositories" class="anchor" href="#erlang-repositories">Provisioning Latest Erlang Releases</a>